contagon/handbook/handbook/38-church-policies-and-guidelines.md

 A stake president may not assign a counselor to ordain a patriarch.
 Nor should he invite others to stand with him during the ordination of a patriarch.

-After a patriarch has been ordained, this information must be recorded in Leader and Clerk Resources before he is given access to the online tools for patriarchs.
+After a patriarch has been ordained, this information must be recorded in LCR before he is given access to the online tools for patriarchs.

 ### 38.9.2 Calling a Second Stake Patriarch